burlachenkok/exploring-python3/python3-note.md

 ## Comparison of Containers

 Sequence objects (typically) can be compared to other objects with the same sequence type.
 The comparison uses lexicographical ordering to define order relations.
-If during comparison the type of objects does not support comparison operator the exception is raised.
+If during comparison the type of objects does not support the comparison operator the exception is raised.

 ## Strings